History of Berliner FC Dynamo (1978–1989): The Double (1987–1988)

 BFC Dynamo qualified for the 1987-88 European Cup as winners of the 1986-87 DDR-Oberliga.
 The team was drawn against the French champions FC Girondins de Bordeaux in the first round.
 The first leg was played in front of 30,000 spectators at the Stade Chaban-Delmas on 16 September 1987.
 The score was 0-0 after halftime.
 Dominique Bijotat then made it 1-0 for Bordeaux from an offside position in the 47th minute.
 Jean-Marc Ferreri then made it 2–0 for Bordeaux in the 58th minute.
 BFC Dynamo eventually lost the match 2–0.
 The team would face a very difficult task in the return leg.
 The team then met SG Dynamo Dresden away on the seventh matchday on 26 September 1987.
 BFC Dynamo lost the match by 1–3.
 It was the team's first loss of the league season.
 The return leg against FC Girondins de Bordeaux was played in front of 20,000 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 30 September 1987.
 BFC Dynamo lost also the return leg 0-2 and was eliminated from the tournament.
 BFC Dynamo played a 2–2 draw away against HFC Chemie on the 9th matchday and then a 3–3 draw at home against FC Rot-Weiß Erfurt on the tenth matchday.
 Second-placed 1.
 FC Lokomotive was thus able to close the gap in the league.
 Long-time defender Norbert Trieloff was transferred to 1.
 FC Union Berlin in November 1987.
+Trieloff had made his debut for BFC Dynamo in the DDR-Oberliga in 1974 and had played in a total of 329 matches for the team.
 BFC Dynamo met fourth-placed FC Karl-Marx-Stadt away in the 11th match on 21 November 1987.
 The team won the match 2–4.
 BFC Dynamo then met the reserve team BFC Dynamo II in the round of 16 in the 1987-88 FDGB-Pokal on 28 November 1987.
 The match ended 3–2 for BFC Dynamo.
 21-year-old forward Dirk Anders scored both goals for the reserve team in the match.
 Anders had made his debut with the first team of BFC Dynamo in the DDR-Oberliga at home against FC Karl-Marx-Stadt on the last matchday of the 1986-87 DDR-Oberliga.
 He would now make a number of appearances with the first team.
 Anders would be included in the starting line-up already in the upcoming match at home against BSG Wismut Aue on the 12th matchday on 5 December 1987.
 BFC Dynamo finished the first half of the season in first place.
 However, the team had the same number of points as second-placed 1.
 FC Lokomotive Leipzig only led the league on a better goal difference.
 Andreas Thom was the best goalscorer in the league by a wide margin during the first half of the league season.
 He had scored 14 goals in 13 matches.